 - Visa, if necessary

-- Health insurance
+- Travel insurance (mandatory)

-- Internal transport
+- Internal transportation or excursions

 - Return to the airport on the last day

-- Travel inside or outside the country
+- Trips inside or outside the country